varun05126/smart-study-planner/README.md

 Open: http://127.0.0.1:8000

 ---
-##
+## 👨‍💻 Author

-👨‍💻 Author
+StudyStack is designed and developed by:

-Varun M
+**Varun M**
-B.Tech CSE (AI & ML)
+B.Tech CSE (Artificial Intelligence & Machine Learning)
-Vardhaman College of Engineering
+Vardhaman College of Engineering, Telangana, India

-Project: StudyStack
+Passionate about building practical, student-centric learning platforms.

-📌 Status
+## 📌 Status

 StudyStack is under active development.
 Features are being added step-by-step with a focus on building a real-world usable learning platform.